WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 surrounding that button.
 This is a matter of opinion - I am not sure what Test Case Studio ought to call the step, but I don't like the ambiguity on the step name.

+> Do not be afraid to deviate from your steps.
+There is proably more value in trying something
+> different than there is in strict adherence to the steps.
+You tend to see something nobody
+> would have noticed when you change the steps up a bit.

 Sometimes the number control value change was capture as a double click
 ----------------------------------------------
 I chose to elaborate on the steps as described and change up the ways I was changing the